e-zk/cpass/README.md

 	$ make build

-cpass uses a POSIX makefile to ensure compatibility between both GNU make and BSD make.
+Note: A POSIX makefile to ensure compatibility between both GNU make and BSD make.

 ### dependencies
 cpass depends on: